When to File Application

 Reporting a Manufacturer Name Change

-If the facility’s name changes, but there is no change in ownership nor in location, it is not necessary to submit an Application for Pharmacy-Manufacturer Permit .
+If the facility’s name changes, but neither ownership nor location has changed, it is not necessary to submit an Application for Pharmacy-Manufacturer Permit.
 Instead, submit:

 - Letter notifying the Board of the change that includes the manufacturer’s old name and new name, license number and effective date of the change.